franc90/dotfiles/README.md

 * [webpro](https://github.com/webpro/dotfiles)
 * [thoughtbot](https://github.com/thoughtbot/dotfiles)

-(there are more but I am both too lazy and incompetent to find them all)
+(there are more and I am sure you'll manage to find them)